Leveraging Opportunity Zones for Community Revitalization

 - Leveraging Development Finance Tools to Attract Opportunity Zone Investment (pdf) provides an overview of various development finance tools and how communities can use those tools to finance projects.
 Assembled together, these tools can help form a project's capital stack.

-- Building A Community Prospectus: A Framework for Attracting Sustainable and Equitable Opportunity Zone Investment (pdf) outlines a 7-step process for developing a community prospectus with strategies and case study examples that promote equity, sustainability, and thriving communities.
-It is designed to help communities articulate their vision, priorities, and assets and develop incentives and guardrails for attracting investment.
+- Building A Community Prospectus: A Framework for Attracting Sustainable and Equitable Opportunity Zone Investment (pdf) outlines a 7-step process for developing a community prospectus with strategies and case study examples that promote sustainability and thriving communities.
+It is designed to help communities articulate their vision, priorities and assets and develop incentives and guardrails for attracting investment.

 - Five Strategies for Engaging Opportunity Zone Investors (pdf) includes key things to know about OZ investors and ideas for engaging with investors in equitable community development projects and helps communities get started in demonstrating readiness for investment.